polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/transaction-types.md

 You must define the conditions for validating unsigned transactions and the logic required to protect the network from misuse and attacks.
 Because unsigned transactions require custom validation, this transaction type consumes more resources than a signed transaction.

-The `pallet_im_online::Call::heartbeat` function uses unsigned transactions to enable validator nodes to send a signal to the network to indicate that the node is online.
+The `pallet_im_online::RuntimeCall::heartbeat` function uses unsigned transactions to enable validator nodes to send a signal to the network to indicate that the node is online.
 This function can only be called by a node that's registered as a validator in the network.
 The function includes internal logic to verify that the node is a validator, allowing the node to call the function using an unsigned transaction to avoid paying any fees.